 • Children with Medication Side-Effects (ie. asthma)

-Formative Evaluation and Invasive Circles.
+Formative Evaluation and the Invasiveness of Interventions

 The traditional psychological evaluation does not address the topic of differential diagnosis well because it views the evaluation process as an event.
 A traditional evaluation is a subset of observed behaviors that represent the child’s general behavior.
 This subset is observed at points in time relatively close together.
 Like a snapshot of a child, it is either a better or a worse description of that child, but it is only descriptive of one period in that child’s life.
 (It is very hard to differentiate a child who is abused from an over-anxious child by looking at a snap-shot.)